Parental Leave Allowance for B.C. Government employees

 The maximum amount of parental leave allowance paid is 35 weeks and the allowance can be claimed either fully by one parent, or shared between two parents.

 Parental leave can begin any time within the 52 weeks following the birth or adoption.
-However, employment insurance and parental allowance benefits end 52 weeks after the birth.
+However, EI and parental allowance benefits end 52 weeks after the birth.

 Benefit Waiting Period Allowance

 EI requires a one-week benefit waiting period between the time you apply for parental leave with EI and the time they process your first payment.
-If you are sharing parental leave and your partner has already served the benefit waiting period, there is no additional waiting period.
+There is no additional waiting period if you are sharing parental leave and your partner has already served the benefit waiting period.

 If you qualify for parental allowance and are required to serve the waiting period, we provide an allowance of 85 percent of your basic pay for the waiting period.